Poetry is a fresh morning spiderweb telling a story of moonlight hours of weaving and waiting during a night. (Carl Sandburg)

 Can you see the spiderweb attached to the purple seed heads of the grass here?
 I went out one morning last week and there were dozens, perhaps even hundreds of webs scattered throughout the grass in the hayfield.
 That proved there are dozens, maybe hundreds of spiders living there.

 I like spiderwebs.
 Don’t like running into them, but I like seeing them.
 And that’s what I wouldn’t have done if not for the very dewy morning.
 The dew painted all the fragile webs and made them appear out of thin air.
 Or so it seemed to me, anyway.
 I have walked that hayfield path way too many times to count.
 I never think about all the spiders hiding out in the grass.
-Ready to spin their night webs and hope to watch some unwary bug.
+Ready to spin their night webs and hope to catch some unwary bug.

 That’s okay.
 It’s the rare bug around here that’s anywhere close to endangered.
 Except maybe in danger of a spider catching it and me stepping on it or Oscar catching it.
 Oscar doesn’t do that often, but we used to have a Brittany Spaniel that practically lived on grasshoppers in the summer time.
 She could stare at a mole trail still as a cat stalking a bird and then dive down in the dirt and come up with a mole too.
 And since she passed on over the rainbow bridge, we realize she must have kept the raccoons and possums out of our garden.
 We need another Sammie dog.